ryane/ryaneschinger.com/content/articles/2017-02-20-terraform-state-move.md

 that says `No changes.
 Infrastructure is up-to-date.`.

-Now that you know how to manipulate Terraform state, go forth and refactor your Terraform into modules!
+Now that you know how to manipulate Terraform state, go forth and refactor your Terraform configurations into modules!
 While the process can be rather tedious, it is much easier than it was before the `terraform state *` commands existed &mdash; when you had to manually hack the JSON in the tfstate file.
 Even with much more complicated Terraform configurations, this process seems to work well if you are careful and deliberate about the process.
 I'd love to hear your experiences with manipulating Terraform state &mdash; let me know!